jplindstrom/p5-autobox-Transform/README.md

 ### Calling accessor methods with arguments

+For method calls, it's possible to provide arguments to the method.

 Consider `filter_by`:

     $array->filter_by($accessor, $predicate)

-If the $accessor is a string, it's a simple lookup/method call.
+If the $accessor is a string, it's a simple method call.

     # method call without args
     $books->filter_by("price", sub { $_ < 15.0 })